-In terms of legal regulations, residency offices in the KRI have started to reopen since 11 May.
-Although staffing levels are reduced to an estimated 30 per cent of the pre-COVID level, many offices are operating extended working hours as many rush to renew their documents, particularly working migrants.
+In terms of legal regulations, residency offices in the KRI, which had started to reopen since 11 May, were closed during the Eid holidays and reopened again on 31 May.
 Those with temporary visas, residency cards and work permits that had expired during the lockdown are not incurring any penalties.
 Given the high level of requests for document renewals, fee waivers have been granted for those who were not able to renew their documents within the first few days since the reopening of the residency offices.

 At the federal level, fees are not applied to visas expired after 21 February 2020, and there have been attempts to reduce the fees levied on visas which had expired before that date.
-Moreover, migrants with expired passports and whose country of origin does not have a diplomatic presence in Iraq can be facilitated to travel through the issuance of a letter from the Iraqi Ministry of
+Moreover, migrants with expired passports and whose country of origin does not have a diplomatic presence in Iraq can be assisted to travel through the issuance of a letter from the Iraqi Ministry of Interior (Mol).
+Nationals of countries with an Embassy in Iraq can only travel with a letter issued by their diplomatic mission.
+In both cases, there has to be an agreement between Iraq and the relevant countries of origin.